- Disability Benefits Help Those Who Cannot Work Due to a Medical Condition

 For a free legal consultation, call 412-661-1400

-The Social Security Administration Will Periodically Review Your Qualifications
+The SSA Will Periodically Review Your Qualifications for Disability Benefits

-After you receive approval for disability benefits, the SSA will schedule regular check-ins to ensure you remain eligible.
-It needs to see that your condition has not improved, and that you still suffer from a qualifying impairment.
-As long as it knows that, you will continue to receive your regular benefits.
+After you receive approval for disability benefits, you will receive your monthly cash benefit for as long as your medical condition persists and you cannot work.
+The SSA will schedule regular check-ins to ensure you remain eligible.
+The agency needs to see that your condition has not improved, and you still suffer from a qualifying impairment.

-Understanding When to Expect the SSA to Review Your Condition
+Understanding When to Expect the SSA to Review Your Eligibility for Disability Benefits